gosantos/transport_tacker/README.md

 The service layer code is a little bit coupled mainly the endpoint "update".
 In my opinion the right place to use the method "move" to change the vehicle position would be the *test.js*, however I was not able to reproduce this scenario using the test library chosen.
 My solution was write the method "move" inside the "/update" endpoint.
 In a real scenario, the client will know its information, then the endpoiont used would be the ":id" with the method "PUT".
-In a real scenario the client will know its information, then the endpoiont used would be the ":id" with the method "PUT".

 I was not able to make the 1000 concurrent requests and here goes my possible reasons for that: